rmoraes/solid_queue_lab/README.md

 # 🚀 Solid Queue Lab

-This is a Ruby on Rails project.
+This is a Ruby on Rails project designed to experiment with and demonstrate background job concepts using Solid Queue.

 Follow the instructions below to set up and run the local environment.

 ## Installation